Measuring the primordial curvature perturbations from the scalar induced gravitational waves: introduction

 The detection of scalar induced gravitational waves becomes important in cosmological perturbation theory.
-The gravitational waves detections provide the latest way to find scalar induced gravitational waves which include LIGO and Virgo detector \cite{LIGOScientific:2019vic}, Laser Interferometer Space Antenna (LISA) detector \cite{Caprini:2015zlo} and two Pulsar timing array (PTA) projects \cite{Hellings:1983fr}, namely International Pulsar Timing Array (IPTA) \cite{Verbiest:2016vem} and Five-hundred-meter Aperture Spherical radio Telescope (FAST) \cite{Nan:2011um, Kuroda:2015owv}.
+The gravitational waves detections provide the latest way to find scalar induced gravitational waves which include Laser Interferometer Gravitational-wave Observatory (LIGO) and Virgo detector \cite{LIGOScientific:2019vic}, Laser Interferometer Space Antenna (LISA) detector \cite{Caprini:2015zlo}, International Pulsar Timing Array (IPTA) \cite{Verbiest:2016vem}, Five-hundred-meter Aperture Spherical radio Telescope (FAST) \cite{Nan:2011um, Kuroda:2015owv} and Square Kilometer Array (SKA) \cite{Kuroda:2015owv}.
+IPTA is the combination of three Pulsar Timing Array (PTA) projects \cite{Hellings:1983fr}, namely European Pulsar Timing Array (EPTA) \cite{Desvignes:2016yex}, Parkes Pulsar Timing Array (PPTA) \cite{Hobbs:2013aka} and North American Observatory for Gravitational Waves (NANOGrav) \cite{McLaughlin:2013ira}.
 All of these detectors are sensitive to the fractional energy density which may contain information of scalar induced gravitational waves.
 If there is no detection of scalar induced gravitational waves, the fractional energy density of scalar induced gravitational waves is constrained by some upper limits.
-For LIGO and Virgo detector, the upper limit is $\Omega_{\mathrm{GW}}<10^{-7}$ at frequency around $40$ Hz.
+For LIGO and Virgo detector, the upper limit is $\Omega_{\mathrm{GW}}<10^{-7}$ at frequency around $40$ Hz, which is actual observational constraints.
 For LISA detector, the upper limit is $\Omega_{\mathrm{GW}}<10^{-12}$ at frequency around $10^{-3}$ Hz.
 For IPTA detector, the upper limit is $\Omega_{\mathrm{GW}}<10^{-16}$ at frequency $1.58*10^{-9}$ Hz.
 For FAST detector, the upper limit is $\Omega_{\mathrm{GW}}<10^{-19}$ at frequency $6.34*10^{-10}$ Hz.
+For SKA detector, the upper limit is $\Omega_{\mathrm{GW}}<10^{-22}$ at frequency $3.17*10^{-10}$ Hz.
+Besides LIGO and Virgo, other limits are forecast.
 Depends on these upper limits, we can obtain the constraints on the power spectrum of the primordial curvature perturbations.
 In this paper, we consider a power-law scalar power spectrum and constrain the power spectrum from the upper limits of scalar induced gravitational waves.